gpt-image-2 Text & Layout Prompt Recipes: 12 Patterns for Social Visuals

 {Scene / subject} occupying the lower two-thirds of the frame.
 The upper-third of the frame is empty negative space (clean, unbroken background matching the scene).
 Soft even light, minimal composition, 4:5 aspect ratio.
 No text, no subject elements in the upper-third.

 Notes: Adding the negative clause ("no subject elements in the upper-third") is what stops the model from creeping subjects into your text zone.
-Without it, you lose ~30% of outputs to subject drift.
+Without it, subjects tend to drift into the space you reserved for text.

 #### Recipe 8: Multi-panel split composition